Kerberos Policy Settings

 1. The user attempts to open a shared folder on FS1.
 The client computer sends a service ticket request to DC1 that includes the original TGT issued when the user authenticated and the name of the requested resource.

-2. DC1 validates the request and sends a service ticket to the client, which contains the user’s access information, including group memberships.
+2. DC1 validates the request and sends a service ticket to the client, which contains the user’s access information, including group memberships.3.
+The client sends the service ticket to FS1, which validates the ticket and then checks the

 user’s permissions, based on the access information in the ticket.